pkgjs/nv/README.md

 - `lts`: Head of current LTS lines
 - `active`: The newest version in the active but not maintenence mode lines
 - `lts_latest`/`lts/*`: Latest of the LTS lines (`lts/*` for nvm compat)
+- `supported`: Head of all maintained lines
-- `maintained`: Head of all maintained lines
+- *DEPRECATED* `maintained`: Head of all maintained lines
 - `current`/`node`: Newest of all maintained lines (`node` for nvm compat)

 **Version Aliases**